Operational characterization of quantumness of unsteerable bipartite states: Super-unsteerability

 In this case, the marginal probabilities for Bob given by Eq.(\ref{marginalB}) are satisfied.
 But the joint probabilities given in the 2nd and 3rd row of Eq.(\ref{matrix form BB84}) are not satisfied.
 In a similar way, it can be shown that, in case of the second choice, if one wants to satisfy the 2nd and 3rd row of Eq.(\ref{matrix form BB84}), then the marginal probabilities for Bob given by Eq.(\ref{marginalB}) will be satisfied.
 But the 1st and 4th row of Eq.(\ref{matrix form BB84}) will not be satisfied.
 In this way it can be shown that with the choice $P(a|x, 0)$ = $P_D^{10}$ and $P(a|x, 1)$ = $P_D^{11}$, all joint probabilities cannot be satisfied simultaneously.
 It is, therefore, impossible to construct a DLHV-LHS decomposition of noisy BB84 box (for $V \leq \frac{1}{\sqrt{2}}$) with a hidden variable of dimension $2$.\\

-Hence, we can conclude that it is impossible to have a LHV-LHS decomposition of noisy BB84 box (for $V \leq \frac{1}{\sqrt{2}}$) with a hidden variable of dimension $2$ shared between Alice and Bob having deterministic/non-deterministic probability distributions at Alice's side and non-deterministic probability distributions (with quantum realization) at Bob's side.\\ \end{proof} The above theorem implies the following. \begin{cor} The unsteerable white-noise BB84 family demonstrates super-unsteerablity. \end{cor} \begin{proof} We have shown that the unsteerable white noise-BB84 family can have LHV-LHS model with the minimum dimension of the hidden variable being $4$.
-On the other hand, we have seen that this white noise-BB84 family can be simulated by using $2 \otimes 2$ quantum system.
-This is an instance of super-unsteerability since the minimum dimension of shared randomness needed for simulating LHV-LHS model the correlation is greater than the local Hilbert space dimension of the shared quantum system (reproducing the given unsteerable correlation) at the untrusted party's side (who steers the other party, in the present case Bob). \end{proof}
+Hence, we can conclude that it is impossible to have a LHV-LHS decomposition of noisy BB84 box (for $V \leq \frac{1}{\sqrt{2}}$) with a hidden variable of dimension $2$ shared between Alice and Bob having deterministic/non-deterministic probability distributions at Alice's side and non-deterministic probability distributions (with quantum realization) at Bob's side.\\ \end{proof} The above theorem implies the following. \begin{cor} The unsteerable white-noise BB84 family demonstrates super-unsteerablity. \end{cor} \begin{proof} We have shown that the unsteerable white noise-BB84 family can have LHV-LHS model with the minimum dimension of the hidden variable being $4$ for the whole range $ V \leq \frac{1}{\sqrt{2}}$.
+On the other hand, we have seen that this white noise-BB84 family can be simulated by using $2 \otimes 2$ quantum system (\ref{w}).
+This is an instance of super-unsteerability since the minimum dimension of shared randomness needed for simulating the LHV-LHS model of unsteerable white-noise BB84 family is greater than the local Hilbert space dimension of the shared quantum system (reproducing unsteerable white-noise BB84 family) at the untrusted party's side (who steers the other party, in the present case Bob). \end{proof}

 As discussed before, in $2 \times 2 \times 2$ steering-scenario hidden variables with dimnesions $d_{\lambda} \leq 4$ is sufficient for reproducing any unsteerable correlation.
 Previously we have shown an example of super-unsteerability in the $2 \times 2 \times 2$ experimental scenario where the classical simulation protocol (with LHV-LHS model) requires hidden variables having minimum dimension $4$.
 Hence, there may be another form super-unsteerability where the classical simulation protocol (with LHV-LHS model) requires minimum hidden variable dimension $3$.
 In the following subsection we are going to present an example of it.\\